WohlSoft/Moondust-Devkit-Help/Intro/About.md

 _This project is distributed under [GNU GNLv3](../license.html)._

-**So what exactly is this?** This is an free and open source game engine and toolkit which giving able to create games of platform genre.
+**So what exactly is this?** It's a free/open-source game engine and toolkit which gives the ability to create games of the platforming genre.

-The main and important idea of project - to give possible for any user to creating platform games from exists media which you have or which you can draw yourself.
-This idea I found in the SMBX fan game, but main deficiency of SMBX is a strict data standard and closing to the Mario fan game series.
+The basic idea of this project is to make it possible for every user to create platformers with existing or self-drawn sprites.
+This idea I found in the SMBX fan game, but the main drawback of SMBX is a strict data standard and it's attachment to Nintendo's "Super Mario" franchise.

-Engine is going to be compatible with SMBX.
-The main parts it would contain would be a (SMBX compatible) game engine and a tool-kit for creating games.
+The Engine will be compatible with SMBX.
+It's main components would be a (SMBX compatible) game engine and a tool-kit for creating games.

 I've been working on this project since at least December 2013.

 ## History

 ### Beginning
-In December 2013 I had a desire to create [SMBX](WhatIsSMBX.md)-compatible game engine, and in doing so, give it a new life.
+In December 2013 I had the desire to create a [SMBX](WhatIsSMBX.md)-compatible game engine, and in doing so, give it a new life.
 The game that inspired me is called [Hedgewars](http://hedgewars.org/), a clone of the game "Worms" by the company Team17.
-I decided to create a new game engine, with the source code open under the GPLv3 License.
+I decided to create a new game engine, with the source-code being open under the GPLv3 License.

 One of the most important parts of this project in my opinion is the NAME.
-Because of the NAME of his project, Redigit came to grief with Nintendo.
-Therefore, the engine which I will publish will not be named after "Mario", and the new name will be a replacement to this.
+Because of the NAME he gave SMBX, Redigit was confronted with legal consequences by Nintendo, and was forced to take the game down.
+Therefore, the engine which I will publish won't be named after "Mario", or any other Nintendo properties.
-However, the engine will be fully compatible with SMBX, meaning it IS possible to use SMBX files with my engine.
+Despite this, it will be fully compatible with SMBX, meaning it IS possible to use SMBX files with my engine.

 For the project I decided to use [Qt](http://qt.io) and [SDL libraries](http://libsdl.org) with C++.
 I want to make the engine
 cross-platform: for Windows, GNU/Linux, and Mac OS.
-The project will live if it is libre, open source.
+The project will live if it is free, libre, open-source.

 ### The Birth of the Editor
-My introduction wasn't met by the SMBX community as they thought it was one another fake and the scum, until the time later.
-After completing the initial research works, I started the actual development of Editor on March 24th, 2014.
+My introduction wasn't met well by the SMBX community, as they thought it was one another fake and the scum, until the time later.
+After completing the initial research, I started the actual development of the Editor on March 24th, 2014.
 The Editor project started as a part of my SMBX Research Works that started some months before.
-On April 28th, 2014, Kevsoft joined the PGE Project, and shortly afterward, Editor version 0.0.7-Alpha was released.
-The first fully-featured version with file reading/writing ability, history manager, and full support of NPC rendering was 0.0.8-Alpha, which was released on July 13th, 2014.
+On April 28th, 2014, Kevsoft joined the PGE Project, and shortly afterwards, Editor version 0.0.7-Alpha was released.
+The first fully-featured version with the ability to read/write files, a history manager, and full support of NPC rendering was 0.0.8-Alpha, which was released on July 13th, 2014.
 On October 20th of 2014, after a long time of development, the first stable and fully-featured